Asynchronous Tasks

 end

 This program prints "Hello World" 3 times.
-Before printing, it sleeps for 1 second.
-The total execution time is 3 seconds because the program executes sequentially.
+Before printing, it sleeps for 1, then 2, then 3 seconds.
+The total execution time is 6 seconds because the program executes sequentially.

 By using a nested task, we can ensure that each iteration of the loop creates a new task which runs concurrently.